 Scripture Reading: 2 Timothy 4:7; 1 Corinthians 9:24-27; Isaiah 43:1-2

 I hope you know the feeling of accepting Jesus as our Lord and Savior and making the decision to love and live for Him.
-I remember the day I accepted Jesus like it was yesterday, May 6, 2001.
+I remember the day I accepted Jesus like it was yesterday: May 6, 2001.
 I was at one of the lowest points of my life.
 I grew up in religion and thought I had it all figured out.
 Then I got to the end of myself.
 That’s when God spoke to me.
 It was time to surrender my life and begin living for Jesus and not for me.

 I came out of the blocks like Usain Bolt.
 I was on fire and would tell anyone I could about what happened.
-I pored over my Bible, got involved in church, learned how to pray, and leaned into God like Usain Bolt leaning for the finish line.
+I poured over my Bible, got involved in church, learned how to pray, and leaned into God like Usain Bolt leaning for the finish line.

 Over time, I realized that my walk with Jesus is a marathon and not a sprint.
 The fire didn’t go out, but life happens.
-Storms come, distractions are inevitable and sometimes you hit the wall as marathoners say.
+Storms come, distractions are inevitable, and sometimes you “hit the wall,” as marathoners say.

-Prayer: Father, please forgive me if I have sinned against you, and if I have let the cares of this world stand in my way of living for you.
+Prayer: Father, please forgive me if I have sinned against You, and if I have let the cares of this world stand in my way of living for you.

-Copyright © 2022 Impactus | Promise Keepers Canada.
+Copyright © 2023 Impactus.
 All rights reserved.